 Five judges will evaluate the performance of the teams.
-The Event Judge will appoint an Observing Judge responsible for the control of the flight direction and the exit point, and for observing the wind conditions.
+The Event Judge will appoint an Observing Judge who is responsible for monitoring the flight direction and the exit point, and for observing the wind conditions.

+7.3.2.
+Judging

-- 7.3.2.
-Judging - A. Operating the chronometers for working time
+A. Determining the start of working time

-The judges will start their chronometers when the first team member leaves the aircraft, in order to control the working time.
+Working time will start when the first team member leaves the aircraft, as determined by the judging panel.
 If judges cannot determine the start of the working time, it will be taken as the cameraman separates from the aircraft.